ZahraSadiq/Milestone3_HouseofMasala/README.md

    * It was developed on GitPod, with changes regularly pushed to GitHub's repository using one main master branch.
    * Both the deployed and developed versions of this website are identical.

-This site is hosted on GitHub Pages.
+This site is hosted on Heroku.
-* You can view the live site [here](https://zahrasadiq.github.io/Milestone2-AntwerpHotSpots/)
+* You can view the live site [here](http://house-of-masala.herokuapp.com/)
-* The url for the site is: https://zahrasadiq.github.io/Milestone2-AntwerpHotSpots/
+* The url for the site is: http://house-of-masala.herokuapp.com/

 ---
 <span id="credits"></span>